Study smarter with Fiveable

 Cognitive scientists have proposed competing frameworks to explain how attention operates mechanistically.
 These models make different predictions about what attention can and cannot do.

-Compare: Spotlight model vs. feature integration theory—spotlight model explains where attention goes, while feature integration theory explains what attention does once deployed.
-Both are complementary rather than competing frameworks.
+Compare: Spotlight model vs. feature integration theory: the spotlight model explains where attention goes, while feature integration theory explains what attention does once deployed.
+These are complementary rather than competing frameworks.

-Perhaps the most revealing evidence about attention comes from studying when it breaks down.
-These failures aren't bugs—they're features that expose the system's architecture.
+Some of the most revealing evidence about attention comes from studying when it breaks down.
+These failures aren't bugs; they're features that expose the system's architecture.

-Compare: Inattentional blindness vs. change blindness—both demonstrate failures of awareness, but inattentional blindness involves missing static unexpected objects while change blindness involves missing dynamic alterations.
+Compare: Inattentional blindness vs. change blindness: both demonstrate failures of awareness, but inattentional blindness involves missing unexpected objects that are present the whole time, while change blindness involves missing alterations to a scene across a visual disruption.
 Both challenge the intuition that we perceive everything in our visual field.

 | Concept | Best Examples |